romkatv/powerlevel10k/README.md

 Powerline fonts, but did not make a Powerline font the default font in your terminal emulator (e.g., 'terminator', 'gnome-terminal', 'konsole', etc.,).

+### Meta

+#### Kudos

+This theme wouldn't have happened without inspiration from the original [agnoster](https://gist.github.com/agnoster/3712874) Oh-My-ZSH theme.

+Before creating this theme, I also tried [jeremyFreeAgent's theme](https://github.com/jeremyFreeAgent/oh-my-zsh-powerline-theme) and [maverick2000's theme ZSH2000](https://github.com/maverick2000/zsh2000).

-### Contributions / Bugs / Contact
+#### Contributions / Bugs / Contact

 If you have any requests or bug reports, please use the tracker in this Github repository.

-I'm happy to accept code contributions from anyone who has an improvement!
+I'm happy to accept code contributions from anyone who has a bug fix, new feature, or just a general improvement!
 Please submit your contribution as a Github pull-request.

 If you would like to contact me directly, you can find my e-mail address on my [Github profile page](https://github.com/bhilburn).